rimoune/RoboND-Perception-Project/writeup_template.md

 ### Exercise 1, 2 and 3 pipeline implemented
 #### 1. Complete Exercise 1 steps.
 Pipeline for filtering and RANSAC plane fitting implemented.
 I wrote a ROS node 'perception' and subscribed to `/pr2/world/points` topic.
 As the topic contains noisy measurements, I have applied a statistical outlier filter.
 The outlier filter is based on the assumption of a Gaussian distribution of distances between a given point and its neighbors.
 Points that are "mean distance + threshold factor * standard deviation" from its k neighbors are considered outliers and removed from the point cloud.
 After testing different parameters, I chose k to be 50 and threshold factor to be 1.
-The result of applying the statistical filter can be inspected as below for scenario 2:
+As an example, please find below a screenshot of the scene before and after applying the filter for scenario 2:

-### aggiungere immagini cloud scene e outlier
+### Rima aggiungere immagini cloud scene e outlier

-Write a ROS node and subscribe to `/pr2/world/points` topic.
-This topic contains noisy point cloud data that you must work with.
-Use filtering and RANSAC plane fitting to isolate the objects of interest from the rest of the scene.
+Also, the point cloud changed from a count of 638,283 to 527,571 points.

+To further reduce the number of points in the point cloud without sacrificing important information I have applied a Voxel Grid Downsampling filter.
+After testing with different leaf size, I chose a value of 0.007.
+For continuity with the previous example, I will demostrate the results using scenario 2.
+By applying the filter, the number of points was further reduced to 194,269 and the result can be viewed below:

+### Rima aggiungere immagine voxel

+The next step in the perception pipeline was to isolate a region of interest.
+This was done by applying a passthrough filter on two axis: z and y.
+This resulted in a further data reduction (for scenarion 2, from 194,269 to 8291).
+Please find below the scene after applying the passthrough filters.

+### Rima aggiungere immagine passthrough

+In order to identify the objects in the pick list, I needed first to discriminate between the objects and the table within the region of interest.
+To do so, I have applied a RANSAC plane segmentation and retain the outliers (the objects).
+After experimenting with different "max distance" from the plane model, I was satisfied with the value 0.001

+### Rima aggiungere immagine cloud_objects

 #### 2. Complete Exercise 2 steps: Pipeline including clustering for segmentation implemented.